pytorch/TensorRT/docsrc/tutorials/getting_started.rst

     trt_mod.save("<PATH TO SAVED TRT/TS MOD>")

 TRTorch compiled TorchScript modules are loaded in the same way as normal TorchScript module.
+Make sure your deployment application is linked against ``libtrtorch.so``

 .. code-block:: c++